f0e/mpv-cut/README.md

 # mpv-cut

-## fork info

-I decided to fork this repo since I was looking for slightly different functionality to what the original script provided.
-Mainly I wanted to be able to adjust the start and end points of cuts.

-Credits to [suckless-cut](https://github.com/couleur-tweak-tips/suckless-cut) for inspiration & keybinds.

----

 ## about

 The core functionality of this script is to very quickly cut videos losslessly with the help of the fantastic media player [mpv](https://mpv.io/installation/) as an alternative to [LosslessCut](https://github.com/mifi/lossless-cut).

+I decided to modify [mpv-cut](https://github.com/familyfriendlymikey/mpv-cut) since I was looking for slightly different functionality to what the original script provided.
+Mainly I wanted to be able to adjust the start and end points of cuts.

+Also credits to [suckless-cut](https://github.com/couleur-tweak-tips/suckless-cut) for inspiration & keybinds.

 ## requirements